 A short walk to High Force waterfall via Low Force from Bowlees

-The best way to see High Force Waterfall and Low Force waterfall in my humble opinion is a short 4 mile circular walk from Bowless Visitor Centre.
+The best way to see High Force Waterfall in my humble opinion is a short 4 mile circular walk from Bowless Visitor Centre.
 Most first-time visitors to High Force park in the costly car park which is close to High Force and then pay into the Raby Estate to walk to High Force to see it from the bottom.
-The best (and cheapest) way for me is to park at Bowlees Visitor Centre (donation car park) and do this short walk.
+The best (and cheapest) way is to park at Bowlees Visitor Centre (donation car park) and do this short walk.
 You get to see much more of the area, including Low Force and also get the better views of High Force from up above.

 Map of the High Force waterfall walk from Bowlees